tektechnologies/Instructor-Prep/301/week_1/class_01/class_1.md

 ### React and Component-Based UI (40 min)

-### Start with the IN slide deck intro to REACT concepts.
+### Start with the IN slide deck intro to REACT concepts

 - <https://craigbarkley702658.invisionapp.com/freehand/Class-One---301-QqjvhWV8j>